7 Ways to Grow Your Freelance Business with Steady, Long-Term Clients

 Testimonials and referrals are both important because clients want to do business with freelancers they trust.
 Testimonials on your freelance website and referrals from clients (and other freelancers) are proven ways to quickly build trust with clients who don’t know you yet.

-Reduce Stress, Do Less Administrative Work with Long-Term Clients
+Reduce Stress, Do Less Administrative Work with Steady, Long-Term Clients

 Less stress and less administrative work are other benefits of having long-term clients.